jagmeet29/notes/quickmd/FLSM.md

-# Understanding FLSM and Implementation in Packet Tracer
+# Fixed Length Subnet Mask (FLSM) Explained

 ## What is FLSM?

-Fixed Length Subnet Mask (FLSM) is a subnet deployment strategy where a network is divided into multiple subnets of identical size[3][4].
-Also known as classful subnetting or traditional subnetting, FLSM creates equal-sized subnets that all use the same subnet mask[7][8].

-FLSM is ideal when you have networks with similar host requirements.
-For example, if you have four departments each needing 50 hosts, FLSM would be appropriate[5].
+FLSM (Fixed Length Subnet Mask) is a subnetting technique where all subnets have the exact same size.
+When you divide a network using FLSM, each subnet has:

+- Equal number of hosts
+- The same subnet mask
+- The same amount of available IP addresses[1][4]

+FLSM is also known as classful subnetting or traditional subnetting[3].

 ## FLSM vs VLSM Comparison